pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Galaksija.md

 ## Audio output

 [1-bit sound](https://www.z88dk.org/wiki/doku.php?id=library:sound) is provided via tape output.
 This is fully functional, although its usability is limited because the Galaksija turns off the screen while playing tape output sounds.
-Currently (as of 2022), 1-bit sound can only be tested on the real hardware, because both emulators and the ZX-Uno core do not emulate tape output sound.
+Currently (as of 2022), 1-bit sound can only be tested on the real hardware, because both emulators and the ZX-Uno core do not reproduce tape output sound.

 PSG sound for the galaxyp subtarget is functional, albeit imperfect.
 This can be tested in MAME on the galaxyp system, or on the ZX-Uno Galaksija core.
 The galaksija.net online emulator does not provide AY sound emulation yet.